Skip to main content

 Putting it All Together : a Technology Stack on top of a (Neo4j) Graph Database

-For many practical use cases, one needs a full data-management solution, not just a database.
+(UPDATED June 2024) For many practical use cases, one needs a full data-management solution, not just a database.

-The API Layer / Data Manager
+The Web API Layer / Data Manager

-The API Layer ("Data Manager") is in some ways the most straightforward layer - because the "heavy lifting" is done by the Schema Layer.
+The Web API Layer ("Data Manager") is in some ways the most straightforward layer - because the "heavy lifting" is done by the Schema Layer.

 I've been involved in projects that utilized an inadequate Schema Layer - and in those situations the API Layer ends up taking on an immense amount of responsibility that don't logically belong there; the end result being a lot of difficult, error-prone and non-modular development that feels like "pulling teeth"!

-With such a well-defined modular role, the development focus of API Layer can be to provide a set of useful, convenient, and intuitive request-handling commands, typically for the UI and/or to provide a web endpoint.
+With such a well-defined modular role, the development focus of the API Layer can be to provide a set of useful, convenient, and intuitive request-handling commands, typically for the UI and/or to provide a web endpoint.

 The BrainAnnex.org project uses the Flask platform to provide a number of typical operations in this layer - such as to add or edit nodes in the database - and it's fairly easy to add additional operations... or duplicate this layer to meet one's needs.